Visit Chaco Culture National Historical Park, New Mexico

 The ancient Puebloan road network in and around Chaco Canyon extended over an estimated 400 miles, and is one of the most remarkable aspects of this UNESCO World Heritage site.
 Developed by the Ancestral Puebloans, the roads connected the canyon to a vast regional system of settlements and outliers, covering large portions of the present-day Four Corners region.
 Dating back to approximately 900 to 1150 CE, the network featured straight, wide roads that cut through the landscape, sometimes for tens of miles, linking Chaco Canyon's ceremonial center with other significant sites.

-The roads were impressively engineered, typically about 30 feet wide, and created without modern tools, showing the high level of organization and coordination within Puebloan society.
+The roads were impressively engineered, typically about 30 feet wide, and created using only hand tools, showing the high level of organization and coordination within Puebloan society.
 Many of the roads radiated outward from Chaco's central complexes, particularly from Great Houses like Pueblo Bonito.
 Notably, they often led to distant outliers such as Aztec Ruins and Salmon Ruins, emphasizing the Chacoan system’s influence over a large region.

 The roads also seem to have had ceremonial or symbolic significance, as they often led to areas without clear economic or settlement purposes.
 Many archaeologists believe that the road network facilitated not just trade and travel but also spiritual and cultural connections among the dispersed Puebloan communities.